Clinical Reasoning, as a means to an end, for the development of Self Actualisation as a primary care Musculoskeletal Physiotherapist

 - arm pain from L5 IVD hernia (with reference to FBL and Susanne Klein Vogelbach)

-- pins and needles, numbess in cyclists feet - including biomechanical & vascular compromise
+- pins and needles, numbness in cyclists feet - including biomechanical & vascular compromise

-- carpal tunnel syndrome from upper cervical spine dysfunction? - including biomechincal & vascular compromise
+- carpal tunnel syndrome from upper cervical spine dysfunction? - including biomechanical & vascular compromise

 - Gastrocnemius tightness - including biomechanics (inverse dynamics, young's modulus, kinetic energy)